Andrehatlo/andrehatlo.github.io/_posts/2019-01-06-projekt-nettansikt.md

 At last i made it through to the end, and i was left with was a revamped version of Joomla.

-Using Wordpress, there is almost no challenge, and you end up paying for something in end anyway, thats something i'm _not_ interested in.
+Using Wordpress, there is almost no challenge, and you end up paying for something in end anyway, something i'm *_not_* interested in.

 <br>